The physical and mental benefits of yoga and how to get started

 The physical and mental benefits of yoga

-Managing stress is important for all of us because elevated stress hormones can trigger a cascade of negative health outcomes, like heart disease and high blood pressure.
-Yoga can help center the mind and teaches deep and restorative breathing.
-Now, let's all practice taking a deep breath.
+Managing stress is important for everyone because elevated stress hormones can trigger a cascade of negative health outcomes, like heart disease and high blood pressure.
+Yoga can help center the mind and teaches deep and restorative breathing, an important mental benefit.

 How to start yoga for beginners